lambdaclass/cairo-vm/docs/SPECS.md

 #### MemorySegmentManager

-To satisfy requirement 1, Cairo organizes its memory into segments.
+To satisfy the memory requirement, Cairo organizes its memory into segments.
 In our VM we have the `MemorySegmentManager` which contains everything to manage this special parts of the memory.
 - `segment_sizes`: A HashMap that contains the size of each segment
 - `segment_used_sizes`: A Vector of each segment size.
 Item on index i is the segment size of segment i
 - `memory`: The memory itself, containing the data, temporary data, relocation rules, among other things